 The sulfur allotrope \ce{S2} is also significantly affected by the stronger diffusion.
 Its abundance between $\mathrm{10^{-1}\,bar}$ and $\mathrm{10^{-4}\,bar}$ drops by up to two orders of magnitude compared to the weaker diffusion cases.
 This is largely caused by the \ce{S2} diffusing higher into the atmosphere where it can be photo-dissociated, which causes the drop-off in abundance from $\mathrm{10^{-1}\,bar}$.
 Above $\mathrm{10^{-4}\,bar}$, the stronger diffusion lifts the abundance of \ce{S2} faster than it can be dissociated, to mixing ratios slightly above that of the weaker diffusion models.

 Overall, the strength of the vertical mixing does not have much impact on most sulfur molecules.
-However, strong mixing may be able to keep \ce{H2S} detectable higher in the atmosphere, but strong mixing also significantly suppresses the abundance of \ce{S2}, preventing its abundance from reaching detectable levels.
+This conclusion is in line with previous studies by \cite{Zahnle2009} and \cite{Zahnle2016}, in which they found that vertical mixing was only significant in lower temperatures due to how fast sulfur reactions are.
+The atmospheres being studied in this work are sufficiently hot that the atmosphere reaches a steady-state balance between the thermo-chemical and photo-chemical elements.
+The effects of diffusion are thus negated unless the value of $K_{zz}$ is increased to extreme values.
+At these extremes, the strong mixing may be able to keep \ce{H2S} detectable higher in the atmosphere, but strong mixing also significantly suppresses the abundance of \ce{S2}, preventing its abundance from reaching detectable levels.